albar965/littlenavmap-manual/src/en/MENUS.rst

 The displayed vehicles are limited by the used multiplayer system if *Little Navmap* is not connected to an online network like VATSIM or IVAO.
 Multiplayer aircraft will disappear depending on distance to user aircraft.
-For AI in FSX or P3D this is currently about 100 nautical miles or around 200 kilometers.
+For AI in FSX or P3D this is currently about 100 NM or around 200 km.

 Smaller ships are only generated by the simulator within a small radius around the user aircraft.